Coimbatore district reports six new COVID-19 cases

-Coimbatore district reported six new cases of COVID-19 on Wednesday.
-The Health Department said that five persons recovered from the disease, and there were 34 active cases.
-The district had a test positivity rate of 1.4% on Tuesday.
+Coimbatore district reported six new cases of COVID-19 on Thursday.
+The Health Department said that seven persons recovered from the disease, and there were 33 active cases on Thursday.
+The district had a test positivity rate of 1.7% on Wednesday.

 Trending